Qiskit/documentation/docs/api/qiskit/0.42/qiskit.circuit.library.XXMinusYYGate.md

 XX-YY interaction gate.

 A 2-qubit parameterized XX-YY interaction.
-Its action is to induce a coherent rotation by some angle between $|00\rangle$ and $|11\rangle$.
+Its action is to induce a coherent rotation by some angle between $\vert 00\rangle$ and $\vert 11\rangle$.

 **Circuit Symbol:**